dfinity/motoko/guide/as-slides.md

 ## Modules

 ```
+// the type of base/Int.mo
-module Int {
+module {
-  toText : Int -> Text
+  toText : Int -> Text;
+  abs : Int -> Nat;
   …
 }
 ```

+types and values like objects

-like objects, but restricted to _static_ content
+but restricted to _static_ content

 ## Module imports